-If you are going to use manpower, follow the ensuing instructions.
+If you are going to use manpower, follow these instructions.
 First you must elevate the ring to about 60 degrees.
 Lock it in place.
 Now locate the 1/8" pilot holes on the ring and the antenna.
-One is located next to one of the 16 $\frac{1}{2}"$ holes in the dish and the other is located on one of the 16 blocks next to $\frac{1}{2}"$ holes on the mount.
-See figure #5.
-(These pilot holes are only to locate the two 1/2" holes they will not line up from the mount to the dish.)
+One is located next to one of the eight 1⁄2" holes in the dish and the other is located on one of the 8 blocks next to 1⁄2" holes on the mount.
+(See FIGURE #11) (These pilot holes are only to locate the two 1/2" holes they will not line up from the mount to the dish.)
 When you have located these two holes, use 4 -5 people and pick up the dish and set it into the ring making sure the pilot holes line up.
 BE EXTREMELY CAREFUL IN HANDLING THE ANTENNA WHEN SETTING IT INTO THE MOUNT.
-Now slip in the $1/2" \times 3"$ bolts, (leave out every fourth bolt when using a C, Ku, C/Ku, or S - band feed.)
+Now slip in the 1/2" x 3" bolts, (leave out every other bolt when using a C, Ku, C/Ku, or S - band feed.)
 Do not tighten these bolts more than just snug.
 Now put the dish in a very flat position (birdbath).
 Have the smallest worker (installer) get into the dish and install the feed and hold the bolts while they are tightened.
-Install the bolts as in figure #6.
+Install the bolts as in FIGURE #12.
 DO NOT OVER TIGHTEN.